-MEd in Professional School Counseling Online
+MEd in Professional School Counseling Online About Masters in School Counseling Online

 Professional school counselors provide services that promote student wellness and development.
 The Master of Education in Professional School Counseling develops counselors who serve students and parents by facilitating student learning and success in the areas of academic achievement, behavioral, emotional, and social development, and college/career development.
-This degree prepares students for state certification and employment.
+This school counseling degree prepares students for state certification and employment.
 School counselors coordinate with faculty, staff, students, parents, and the community by administering a Comprehensive School Counseling Program (CSCP).

 Student Learning Outcomes